Find Affordable College Courses

 Carneys Point, NJ

-With a ranking of #6, Salem Community College did quite well on this year’s most popular schools for journalism students working on their associate degree.
+Salem Community College came in at #6 in this year’s edition of the Most Popular Journalism Associate Degree Schools in the Middle Atlantic Region ranking.
 Located in the suburb of Carneys Point, Salem County College is a public college with a small student population.

 About 67% of the students majoring in journalism at the school are women while 33% are male.